paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-034-indian-child-protection-and-family-violence-prevention.md

 (1) the establishment of a child protective services program which may include—

-  (A) the employment of child protective services staff to investigate cases of child abuse and child neglect,
+  (A) the employment of child protective services staff to investigate cases of child abuse, neglect, or both,

-  (B) training programs for child protective services personnel, law enforcement personnel, and judicial personnel in the investigation, prevention, and treatment of cases of child abuse and child neglect, and
+  (B) training programs for child protective services personnel, law enforcement personnel, and judicial personnel in the investigation, prevention, and treatment of cases of child abuse and child neglect,

   (C) purchase of equipment to assist in the investigation of cases of child abuse and child neglect;

+  (D) development of agreements between Tribes, States, or private agencies on the coordination of child abuse and neglect prevention, investigation, and treatment services;

+  (E) child protective services operational costs including transportation, risk and protective factors assessments, family engagement and kinship navigator services, and relative searches, criminal background checks for prospective placements, and home studies; and

+  (F) development of a Tribal child protection or multidisciplinary team to assist in the prevention and investigation of child abuse and neglect;

 (2) the establishment of a family violence prevention and treatment program which may include—

-  (A) the employment of family violence prevention and treatment staff to respond to incidents of family violence,
+  (A) the employment of family violence prevention and treatment staff to respond to incidents of family violence in culturally appropriate ways,

   (B) the provision of immediate shelter and related assistance for victims of family violence and their dependents,

-  (C) training programs for family violence prevention and treatment personnel, law enforcement personnel, and judicial personnel in the investigation, prevention, and treatment of cases of family violence; and
+  (C) training programs that may include culturally appropriate programs for family violence prevention and treatment personnel, law enforcement personnel, and judicial personnel in the investigation, prevention, and treatment of cases of family violence; and

   (D) construction or renovation of facilities for the establishment of family violence shelters;

 (3) the development and implementation of a multidisciplinary child abuse investigation and prosecution program which may—

-  (A) coordinate child abuse prevention, investigation, prosecution, treatment, and counseling services,
+  (A) coordinate child abuse and neglect prevention, investigation, prosecution, treatment, and counseling services,

-  (B) develop protocols among related agencies to ensure that investigations of child abuse cases, to the extent practicable, minimize the trauma to the child victim, and
+  (B) develop protocols among related agencies to ensure that investigations of child abuse and neglect cases minimize the trauma to the child victim, and

   (C) provide for the coordination and cooperation of law enforcement agencies, courts of competent jurisdiction, and other tribal, Federal, and State agencies through intergovernmental or interagency agreements that define and specify each party’s responsibilities;